lexbor/docs/source/examples/css/syntax/tokenizer/print_raw.md

 # CSS Syntax Tokenizer Example

-This article provides an overview of the `print_raw.c` source file, which implements a simple command-line tool for tokenizing CSS syntax using the Lexbor library.
+This article provides an overview of the `print_raw.c` source file, which implements a simple command-line tool for tokenizing CSS syntax using the `lexbor` library.
 The primary purpose of this code is to read a CSS file, tokenize its contents, and print the tokens to the standard output.